Sodium dichloroacetate, commonly referred to as DCA, is a salt of sodium and dichloroacetic acid. The formula of the compound is Cl2 CH COONa.

 In the years ahead, dozens of innovative, integrative medical centers in America, Europe as well as Asia started leading the way in redefining cancer treatment with Sodium dichloroacetate.

-For more information, visit the the DCA for Cancer page.
+For more information, please visit the DCA for Cancer page.

 PAH is a progressive disease in which the blood vessels become stiffened due to excess muscle tissue in the walls of pulmonary arteries.
 In that case, the blood has a harder time reaching the lungs from the heart where it gets oxygenated.